 3223 Old Sturkie Rd., Salem, Arkansas, 72576

 Ozark Mountain Estate for sale near Salem, Arkansas - LARGE PRICE REDUCTION.
 NOW $849,900.
 (Priced reduced by $120,000 from the original listing price) 125 acres M/L. Property located at 3223 Old Sturkie Road, Salem, AR.
 “Very Rare”, one of a kind property that has to be seen to be appreciated.
 Property has 125 acres, with a wonderful combination of grassland ( 35 acres) and forest (90 acres).
 It is a very private and quiet location, yet close to town, schools, hospital, rivers, lakes and shopping.
 On the property is a live creek with fish and a lake with bass, bluegill and colorful Koi for your viewing pleasure.
 There is also a goldfish pond near the home with 8 different kinds of water lilies.
 This Ozark property has an abundance of wildlife including, deer, turkey, quail and a variety of birds.
 You can raise your own vegetables and produce in the large fenced in garden area which also has a variety of fruit trees.
 The home is a beautiful custom built home with 4 bedrooms, 3 baths and approximately 3,800 sq. ft. of living area.
 The home has two separate living areas.
 The original home has log siding and was built in 1999.
 It includes a large kitchen area with custom built cabinets, large master bedroom with walk in cedar closet, large master bath with Jacuzzi tub and separate shower.
 The new addition has brick siding and was built in 2009.
 It includes two bedrooms, a sunroom, basement with a recreation area and storm shelter/gun room with concrete walls.
 Outside you will see custom landscaping, a 16 x 40 salt water pool with a 4 person hot tub.
 It has separate HVAC units for each living quarters.
 The property also has a 30 x 50 shop building and a two car garage.
 It also has three sided covered porches to sit, relax and enjoy the scenery, creek and the wildlife.
 There is a private well and septic system.
 Appliances include; range, refrigerator, microwave and dishwasher.
 The flooring is primarily hardwood and tile.
 The real estate taxes for 2017 were only $1,540.15.
 The property could also be used as a corporate or church retreat.
-If you are looking for a prepper property and be self sufficient, this would be ideal.
 You can also raise cattle, sheep, goats and horses.
 It has several acres of pasture and hay land that are currently being used for hay production.
 The woodland part of the property has several varieties of hardwoods including oaks and cedar.
 You can enjoy the beauty of the Arkansas Ozarks that this property has to offer.
 There are spectacular views of the creek bottom with rolling hills and limestone bluffs.
 There are no known restrictions on this property.
 Lake Norfork, Spring River and the world famous White River are all within 30-45 minutes of the property.
 Seller will also consider selling some farm equipment and furniture.
 Additional pictures can be provided upon request.
 For more information, call Randall Tyler at 870-421-2182.

 If you like this property, check out these: